Bedtime Worries

 Bedtime Worries is a 1933 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 124th (36th talking episode) Our Gang short released.
+It was the 124th Our Gang short to be released.

 Plot

 On the day he is promoted to head clerk (or "head cluck," as Spanky mistakenly puts it), Spanky's father (Emerson Treacy) declares that it is time Spanky stopped sleeping in his parents' room and go to bed in his own room.
 Earlier, the gang asked Spanky if they could board Pete, their dog.
 Spanky could not do that.
 During his first night alone, Spanky envisions all sorts of imaginary horrors, from a bat (actually a moth) to "the boogeyman."

 Thus, when a burglar (Harry Bernard) climbs into Spanky's window, the boy's dozing parents fail to believe his story.
 Passing himself off as Santa Claus, the burglar attempts to steal everything that is not nailed down.
-The homeless gang stop at Spanky's house to stay.
+The orphaned gang stop at Spanky's house to stay.
 He tells them Santa was visiting and when Stymie sees him, he realizes that this man is a burglar.
 The gang comes to the rescue and tackle down the burglar and the police arrive and take the burglar away.